Distant celebration: West keeps rebound going

 So Saturday’s scores were followed by mini skits, one where Christian Boivin used the ball like a hand sanitizer dispenser as teammates rubbed their hands together.
 Another involved Patrick O’Connor running through a tunnel of Titans teammates.
 And, of course, virtual high fives during the Senior Day game.

-"Thursday, coach is like, 'Hey, we cann't touch each other in the celebration,' so we had to to come up with some creative touchdown celebrations," O'Connor said.
+“Thursday, coach is like, ‘Hey, we can’t touch each other in the celebration,’ so we had to to come up with some creative touchdown celebrations,” O’Connor said.

 TC West (2-1, 2-1 Big North Conference) bounced back from its Week One loss to rival TC Central with two games in a row without giving up an offensive score.